curious citizen: Michael McDonald

 curious citizen: you!

-Send us a report of your experience as a curious citizen at the Mississippi State Capitol building or interacting with the processes there.
-These reports are a resource for other curious citizens to consult so that we can crowdsource our learning together.
+Send us a report of your experience as a curious citizen moving about in the world.
+These reports are a resource for other curious citizens to consult so that we can crowdsource our citizen learning together.

-Curious Citizen Field Reports document the findings of Curious Citizen activities at the Mississippi State Capitol.
-Each Field Report reveals a new aspect of opportunity for interaction and activation at this important public building.
+Curious Citizen Field Reports document the findings of Curious Citizen activities as a civic actor!
+Each Field Report reveals a new aspect of opportunity for interaction and activation in governance.

-Activate your curiosity at the Capitol and file your own Field Report ~ just click “submit a report” at the top or bottom of this page!
+Activate your curiosity and file your own Field Report ~ just click “submit a report” at the top or bottom of this page!